 In 2017 indigenous multi-instrumentalist Navarro Ralph joined on upright and electric bass, adding his own rich rhythm and filling in the sound that is distinctly Steel & Timber.

-In 2018, Steel & Timber started playing with a drummer and their sound was elevated to a new and exciting level.
-Steel & Timber continues to develop their sound and stage act incorporating ukulele, mandolin, along with guitar and banjo effects.
-Their percussive energy and clear enjoyment of playing live has earned them a unique place in Calgary's music scene along with two YYC Music Award nominations.
+In 2018, drummers Dan Smith and Stephanie Ralph started playing with the band and their sound was elevated to a new and exciting level.
+Steel & Timber continues to develop their sound and stage act incorporating ukulele, and guitar and banjo effects.
+Their percussive energy and clear enjoyment of playing live has earned them a unique place in Calgary's music scene.